 No impact.
-If Parcels 1 and 2 were developed, it is unlikely the improvements would require lane closures on Bryden Way or Bethridge Road; however, some use restrictions may be needed to accommodate construction of the driveways.
+If Parcels 1 through 4 were developed, it is unlikely the improvements would require lane closures on Nimshew Road as stated; however, some use restrictions may be needed to accommodate construction of the driveways.
 If so, a Traffic Control Plan approved by Butte County Department of Public Works would be implemented to ensure access for residents and emergency vehicles is maintained.
 Temporary restrictions would not affect emergency access or interfere with an emergency evacuation plan.
 No impact would occur under this threshold.

-- b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? - No impact.
-The project site is located in a rural area and dominated by annual grassland vegetation.
-It is sloped within higher elevations to the north and west and surrounded by vacant land and rural residential development.
-The nearest fire station to the project site is Butte County Fire Station #66 located 1.3 miles northeast of the site.
-No conditions or factors have been identified in the project area that would exacerbate wildfire risks.
-No impact would occur under this threshold. - c) Require the installation of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? - No impact.
-No off-site infrastructure improvements are anticipated with future development of Parcels 1 and 2.
+b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire?

+No impact.
+The project site is located in a rural area and dominated by woodland vegetation.
+It is relatively flat with a gentle slope to the east and surrounded by low density residential development and woodland vegetation.
+The nearest staffed fire station is the Butte County Fire Station #31, located at 15286 Skyway, in Paradise California, approximately 2.4 miles northeast of the site.
+No conditions or factors have been identified in the project area that would exacerbate wildfire risk and related impacts.
+No impact would occur under this threshold.

+c) Require the installation of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment?

+No impact.
+No off-site infrastructure improvements are anticipated with future development of Parcels 1 through 4.
 Future driveway constructions would be regulated by Public Resources Code 4290 and 4291, which establish standards for access, signage, maintenance of defensible space and vegetation management during and after construction.
 No increase in the risk of wildland fires would occur with the approval of the project.
-No impact would occur under this threshold. - d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes? - No impact.
-The project site is sloped from northwest to southeast and surrounded by rural development.
-A drainage runs through the parcel; however, Figure H-6 in the Butte County General Plan indicates the site is located in an area with low to moderate potential for landslide (see discussion Section 1.7.a Geology Soils).
+No impact would occur under this threshold.

+d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes?

+No impact.
+The project site is gently sloped and surrounded by rural development and woodland vegetation.
+The site is not located in a floodplain or in proximity to a natural drainage course (see discussion Section 1.10.d - Hydrology and Water Quality) or have landslide potential (see discussion Section 1.7.a - Geology Soils).
 Therefore, no impacts from post-fire instability or drainage changes have been identified.
 No impact would occur under this threshold.